 - Once the butter sugar has cooled slightly, add in the vanilla essence and the eggs (one whole egg and one egg yolk) to the mixture.

-- Next sift the gluten free plain flour, gluten free self-raising flour, salt and xanthan gum into the bowl.
+- Next sift the gluten free self-raising flour, salt and xanthan gum into the bowl.
 Mix everything together well and you will end up with a soft, pliable cookie dough that is golden in colour.

 - Now incorporate your chocolate chips to the gluten free cookie dough.
-Work the dough witj your hands to ensure the chocolaye chips are evenly distributed throughout.
+Work the dough with your hands to ensure the chocolate chips are evenly distributed throughout.
 You can either use all milk choc chips or a mix of milk/white/dark, depending on your preferences.
 Any combination tastes amazing!

 - Bake the cookie cupcakes for 8 minutes, which will yield a soft-centred cookie.
 Allow them to cool in the mould for 5 minutes before turning the cookie cupcakes out onto a wire rack to cool fully.

 - Once the cookie cupcake bites have completely cooled you can start decorating.
 Leave them on the wire rack, wide base facing down so you have little cookie domes.
 Set a piece of greaseproof paper underneath to help avoid making too much mess.

 - Break the white chocolate into small pieces and melt in microwave (or per your preferred method).
 Using a spoon, gently pour white chocolate over each cookie cupcake ensuring the top and sides are completely covered.
 Don’t worry if the finish isn’t completely smooth, this gives a great ghoulish effect!